 Bogs and Heath

 Peat is a soil that is made up of the partially rotted remains of dead plants, which have accumulated on top of each other in cold, waterlogged locations for thousands of years.
-The areas where peat accumulates are called peatlands or bogs and there are three main types on the island of Ireland – blanket bogs, raised bogs, and fens.
-The type of peatland habitat found in a particular area is determined by the climate, soil type and plant species occurring there and each habitat type contains a number of distinctive specialised plant and animal species.
-Bog moss or Sphagnum moss is the key species, without which any peatland habitat could not be sustained, as it ensures that conditions remain appropriate for the continued formation of peat.
-Blanket bog mainly forms in upland areas across wide expanses of land while raised bogs usually form in lowland areas where there were once lakes.
-Fens normally occur as swampy areas adjacent to open bodies of water.
+The areas where peat accumulates are called peatlands or bogs.
+The lack of nutrients in these habitats means certain plants like Butterwort and Sundews have evolved to capture insects to resolve their nutritional needs.
+Sphagnum moss is the key species, it dies at its feet and grows at it’s head, the dead material slowly accumulates and compresses and forms peat at a rate of 1cm per 1000 years.
 Peatland habitats are visible throughout the Geopark with Cuilcagh Mountain Park containing one of the finest examples of intact blanket bog not only in the Geopark but in western Europe.

 Two of Ireland’s best known rivers, the Erne and Shannon, both rise within the Geopark.
 A variety of game and coarse fish species thrive in these waters, attracting anglers from near and far.
 Of particular interest are the unique trout family of Ferox, Gillaroo and Sonaghan, found only in Lough Melvin along with Arctic char and Pollan fish species, both of which have survived since the last Ice Age.
 Many of the smaller lakes develop swampy fringes of vegetation, which are significant refuges for insects, notably dragonflies and damselflies.

 There are several different types of grassland habitats in the Geopark, which provide ideal conditions for a rich variety of plants and animals.
 Lowland meadows are associated with low intensity farming practices enabling a wide variety of wildflowers such as yellow rattle, bulbous buttercup and meadow vetchling to flourish, forming a blaze of colour in the summer.
-Most areas of lowland meadow are in private ownership however, Castle Archdale Country Park is an excellent place to view this habitat type.
-Lowland meadows are typically located on well drained soils unlike fen meadows or wet grasslands which occur on poorly drained, waterlogged soils.
-Typical plant species include ragged robin and water mint and this unique habitat type can be viewed along the short walk to the Shannon Pot.
+Most areas of lowland meadow are in private ownership however, Tully Castle, Castle Archdale and the Shannon Pot are excellent places to view this habitat type.
+Look out for species such as ragged robin, water mint, oxyeye daisy, knapweed and the many butterflies, bees and moths that pollinate them.

 The underlying Carboniferous limestone which dominates much of the Geopark landscape gives rise to several rare, interesting and notable habitat types.
 These calcareous habitats make a significant contribution to the biodiversity of the Geopark and many of these areas have been awarded protection through statutory designation.
 One such habitat type is limestone pavement which is a relict feature of the last Ice Age when huge ice sheets moved along the landscape removing large amounts of soils and vegetation exposing the underlying rock, which was then subject to thousands of years of weathering.
 Limestone pavement is formed as a result of a complex series of processes and is irreplaceable.
 It typically occurs in a mosaic with calcareous or limestone grasslands, which, as the name suggests, are simply grasslands formed over limestone rock.
 The best time to visit limestone grasslands is in Spring when many of the brightly coloured plant species are in bloom.
 Killykeegan and Crossmurrin Nature Reserve and the lower reaches of Cuilcagh Mountian Park are excellent locations to discover these unique habitats.
 Marl Lakes and Turloughs (water bodies where the water levels fluctuate throughout the year and can completely even dry up in the summer time) are other examples of rare habitats found locally and which are linked to the underlying limestone rock.